kevinwilly1995/Kevinsquickview/README.md

 Built to support TOPAS Monte Carlo simulation workflows in medical physics research.

-Portions of this work have been generated utilizing LLM's, particularly for troublehsooting errors.
+Portions of this work have been generated utilizing LLM's, particularly for troublehsooting errors, generating repetitive texts

 ---